AndySomogyi/sbmlsolver/README.md

 ready for use.

 ## Docker images
-Currently we have a manylinux2014 "base" and "build" docker images.
-The base provides the environment you need to be able to build roadrunner yourself on manylinux2014 (centos 7).
-The "build" image, in constrast is an image where roadrunner has already been built on top of the "base" image.
+Currently we have a manylinux2014 [build](https://hub.docker.com/repository/docker/ciaranwelsh/roadrunner-manylinux2014-base) docker image.
+The base provides the environment you need to be able to build roadrunner yourself on manylinux2014 (centos 8).

+There are two docker tags associated with roadrunner depending on which version of llvm you want to build with.
+The options are llvm-13.x for newer roadrunner versions (> v2.2.0) and llvm-6.x for older.

 To get the base image:

-`docker pull ciaranwelsh/roadrunner-manylinux2014-base:latest`
+`docker pull ciaranwelsh/roadrunner-manylinux2014-base:llvm-13.x`

 and the build image:

-`docker pull ciaranwelsh/roadrunner-manylinux2014-build:latest`
+`docker pull ciaranwelsh/roadrunner-manylinux2014-build:llvm-13.x`

 Docker build scripts can be found under the `docker` directory from the roadrunner root directory.